OakTree100/casper_tut_dac/tut_dac.rst

 Add your ``Counter`` block
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Connect the output of this block to the ``bram``'s ``addr`` port.
+Connect the output of the counter to the ``bram``'s ``addr`` port.

 This block will loop through all of the addresses in our bram, playing our signal on repeat.

-If you add separate control logic, you can set a specific address to restart playback, which would clean up our signal.
-But we don't need that level of control for this example.
+If you drive the counter reset port with logic, you can set a specific address to restart playback, which could clean up the signal.
+For this tutorial we don't need that level of control.

 .. code:: bash